 What Does a Clinical Psychologist Do?

-A clinical psychologist is a highly trained mental health professional who usually holds a doctorate-level qualification (DClinPsy) and is registered with the Health and Care Professions Council (HCPC).
 Clinical psychologists are trained to assess, diagnose and treat a wide range of emotional and psychological difficulties, from anxiety and depression to complex trauma and physical health-related challenges.
-They do not prescribe medication, but they use evidence-based therapies such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitisation and Reprocessing (EMDR), and Compassion Focused Therapy (CFT).
-In private practice, a clinical psychologist may offer therapy to individuals, couples, or families, tailored to each client’s needs.
+They do not prescribe medication, but they are trained in multiple evidence-based models such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitisation and Reprocessing (EMDR), Compassion Focused Therapy (CFT) and Schema Therapy.
+In private practice, a clinical psychologist may offer therapy to individuals, couples, or families, adapted to each client’s needs.

 What About Counsellors?

 Counsellors are trained to provide a safe, confidential space to explore difficulties, usually in the here-and-now.
 Training routes can vary, from diploma to degree level, and many counsellors are registered with organisations such as the British Association for Counselling and Psychotherapy (BACP) or the National Counselling and Psychotherapy Society (NCPS).
 Counselling often focuses on talking through challenges, relationships, or feelings, and many people find it an accessible and supportive way to work through life’s struggles.
 Some counsellors also undertake additional training in specific therapeutic approaches.
 While a clinical psychologist is trained in multiple therapy models and psychological assessments, counsellors often specialise in providing consistent, empathic support that helps people process experiences and emotions.
+Unlike “Clinical Psychologist”, the title “counsellor” is not protected by law, so it is always worth checking which professional body someone is registered with.

 What Does a Psychiatrist Do?